 The last day of the Conference, 9th June, will be dedicated mainly to WFTO-Europe’s Annual General Meeting.

-The draft programme overview of the Conference and the information about the venue can be found here.
+The draft programme overview of the entire Biennial Conference and AGM and the information about the venue can be found here.

 If you have any questions, please don’t hesitate to contact us: